-- a.
-Due to the complexity of the NHSN Healthcare Personnel Influenza Vaccination module, this module is not required to be implemented at this time.
-Rather, information related to personnel influenza vaccinations should be submitted by all non-federal hospitals (excluding state psychiatric facilities) to the West Virginia Health Care Authority, as requested on the provided forms (i.e., Monthly Vaccination Record and Hospital Seasonal Influenza Vaccination Survey). - b.
-Use the Monthly Vaccination Record to report aggregated monthly counts of personnel receiving influenza vaccinations based on the following guidelines: - i.
-Only report counts of seasonal influenza vaccinations received during the months of September through March. - ii.
+- Between 2009 to March 2012 personnel influenza vaccinations were reported by all non-federal hospitals (excluding state psychiatric facilities) to the West Virginia Health Care Authority due to the complexity of the NHSN Healthcare Personnel Influenza Vaccination module.
+In August 2012 the NHSN Healthcare Personnel Influenza Vaccination module was updated.
+Beginning January 2012 all non-federal hospitals (excluding state psychiatric facilities) will be required to report personnel influenza vaccinations to NHSN. - Between 2009 to March 2012 used the Monthly Vaccination Record to report aggregated monthly counts of personnel receiving influenza vaccinations based on the following guidelines: - Only report counts of seasonal influenza vaccinations received during the months of September through March. - ii.
 Only include personnel employed directly by the hospital.
 Do not include counts for personnel not directly employed by the hospital, such as contract staff, volunteers, students, clergy, etc. - iii.
 Indicate whether or not the reported counts include employees who received a vaccination off-site (i.e., at a facility/site other than your hospital). - iv.
 Report the number of personnel employed directly by the hospital as of the first day of the month your hospital vaccination program began.
 Each month thereafter, report the number of new personnel hired that month.
 The sum of these counts is the total number of personnel employed directly by the hospital that were eligible to receive a vaccination during the influenza season.
 This count is used as the denominator when calculating the hospital vaccination rate.

-- v.
-Update and return the Monthly Vaccination Record to the Health Care Authority at the address and by the dates indicated on the form. - c.
-The Hospital Seasonal Influenza Vaccination Survey collects general information about the facility and details regarding the hospital vaccination program.
-The survey is adapted from NHSN's Healthcare Personnel Safety Component Annual Facility Survey and Post-season Survey on Influenza Vaccination Programs for Healthcare Personnel.
-The survey must be completed and returned to the Health Care Authority by April 30 each year.
-The final survey and submission instructions are disseminated to hospitals in March each year.
+v.
+Update and return the Monthly Vaccination Record to the Health Care Authority at the address and by the dates indicated on the form.

+.
+From 2009-2012 the West Virginia Health Care Authority collected the Hospital Seasonal Influenza Vaccination Survey to collect general information about the facility and details regarding the hospital vaccination program.
+The survey was adapted from NHSN's Healthcare Personnel Safety Component Annual Facility Survey and Post-season Survey on Influenza Vaccination Programs for Healthcare Personnel.
+The survey was required to be completed and returned to the Health Care Authority by April 30 each year.
+The final survey and submission instructions were disseminated to hospitals in March each year.